Zaramo language: Official Status

 Zaramo is not the official language of any country or region.
 Currently, the only locations where Zaramo still exists is Pwani region of eastern Tanzania.
 This area is located between two cities - Bagamoyo and Dar es Salaam.
 The rural, costal area is home to the Zaramo people who are the only ethnic group to speak the language.

 Dialects Varieties

 There are no known dialects of Zaramo.
 It shares a lexical similarity: 68% with Kutu [kdc], 65% with Kami [kcu], 61% with Kwere [cwe] and Doe [doe].
 This connection is substantiated by the historical relationship between the tribes.

-Examples

-There are very few examples of Zaramo language available.
-A list of words and phrases was provided by a native speaker to the author of Short Specimens of the Vocabularies of Three Unpublished African Languages: Gindo, Zaramo, and Angazidja.

-Writing System

-The Zaramo language uses latin script for its writing system.
-Latin script is the most widely used writing system in the world.
-Some languages adapted the alphabet by the addition of entirely new letters such Zaramo, and other languages from the Niger-Congro orthographies.